quantumgardener/qg.blog/content/notes/Now, 25 August 2024.md

 Something is emerging.
 I'm excited to see what that is.
 ## Books I'm reading
-The second of [[Mark Lawrence]]'s [[Library trilogy]] is underway. [[The Book that Broke the World]] has started as the last finished.
+The second of [[Atlas/Notes/People/Mark Lawrence]]'s [[Library trilogy]] is underway. [[The Book that Broke the World]] has started as the last finished.
 It's an incredibly complex and rich story.
 One for the ages.
 Who would have thought a book set in a library could be so interesting.
 ## Games I'm playing
 [[No Man's Sky]] all the way.
 Each session I'm learning something more about the mechanics.